wernerfred/ckm-calc/README.md

 # ckm-calc
-a calculation tool for the mitterfelser christkindlmarkt
+a quick and dirty calculation tool for the mitterfelser christkindlmarkt

 http://chriskindlmarkt-mitterfels.de
 http://skiclub-mitterfels.de